 Judge John Meyer acknowledged that yoga "at its roots is religious" but added that the modern practice of yoga, despite its origins in Hindu philosophy, is deeply engrained in secular U.S. society and "is a distinctly American cultural phenomenon."

-One common refrain from some members of the Hindu religion is that many hundreds or thousands of years ago, yoga originated in India as a religious practice with a distinctly spiritual yoga history and philosophy.
-Eventually, in the 20th Century, upon reaching American shores, it morphed into other things, one thread being the modern “slow gymnastic” style exercises performed in a lot of yoga studios or health clubs, and nearly devoid of anything remotely spiritual.
+One common refrain from some members of the Hindu religion is that hundreds or even thousands of years ago, yoga history originated in India as a religious practice with a distinctly spiritual yoga philosophy.
+Eventually, in the 20th Century, upon reaching American shores, it morphed into other things, one thread being the modern "slow gymnastic" style exercises performed in a lot of yoga studios or health clubs, and nearly devoid of anything remotely spiritual.

 Some Hindus decry this development, claiming that yoga is INHERENTLY a religious AND deeply spiritual practice, no matter what anyone says or does, or what's going on in their body or mind, or not, as they practice.
 And they seem to believe that the physical postures we are all familiar with are part of that "ancient Hindu tradition."